nikomatsakis/rustnation-24/index.md

 ...but *Accessible* supports **everything**.

+???

+But what about Accessibility?
+What does it support?

+Well, I think it supports EVERYTHING ELSE.

+And that's because Rust is open source.

+Let me explain.

 ---

 # The open source positive feedback cycle

 .abspos.left325.top200[Design improves]

+???

+When you've got a solid open source project...

 --

 .abspos.left600.top180.fontsize300.red[⤵]
 .abspos.left600.top300[Users come]

+???

+...and people notice it and start using it...

 --

 .abspos.left600.top370.fontsize300.rot90.red[⤵]
 .abspos.left350.top400.center[Users make<br>suggestions]

+???

+...they start having ideas how it could be better...

 --

 .abspos.left150.top370.fontsize300.rot180.red[⤵]
 .abspos.left100.top300.center[Users make<br>improvements]

+???

+...and then, some subset of them start to implement those ideas...

 --